6 Types of Food Adulteration to be Aware of

 Food that has been tampered with is of poor quality and provides very little nourishment.
 Additionally, some tainted food has a distinct flavour.
 When we purchase and consume tainted food, we are jeopardising our health and flavour.

-Lead chromate can result in anaemia, paralysis, brain damage, and miscarriages when combined with spices like turmeric powder.
+Lead chromate can result in anaemia, paralysis, brain tumor, and miscarriages when combined with spices like turmeric powder.
 Cobalt, which can be harmful to the heart, may be found in water and alcoholic beverages.

-Additionally, colic, vomiting, and diarrhoea could be brought on by tin, copper, and zinc.
+Additionally, colic, vomiting and diarrhoea could be brought on by tin, copper, and zinc.
 Exceeding the legal limit in coloured food can result in allergies, hyperactivity, liver damage, infertility, anaemia, cancer, and abnormal birth outcomes, whether the colour is a permitted food colour like metal yellow or not.

 How can Adulteration be Prevented?